NikolasEnt/AI-project-template/README.md

 ### Files

-* `README.md`: The main readme file for the project, providing a high-level overview of its purpose, functionality and how to get started.
+* `README.md`: The main readme file for the project, providing a high-level overview of its purpose, functionality, and how to get started.
 * `Makefile`: A makefile for automating environment build and run processes.
 It may contain additional targets, like running tests, or generating documentation.
 * `Dockerfile`: Defines the project environment.
 * `requirements.txt`: A text file listing required Python packages with versions.